Experts weigh in on keeping hackers away as much as possible

 David Evenden used to hack for the government.
 He’s currently an executive-in-residence for cyber education at Friends University.

-“For your computer at home,” said Evenden, “The probability of an attacker, if they want to get in, of them getting in – is very high.”
+“For your computer at home, the probability of an attacker, if they want to get in, of them getting in, is very high,” said Evenden.

 It’s not all gloom and doom when it comes to home computers and security.